 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

-lansdowneana – The species name commemorates Thomas Lansdowne Browne who owned Pandura Station and collected the type specimen.The type specimen was collected on Pandura Station, South Australia and named in 1889.
+lansdowneana – The species name commemorates Thomas Lansdowne Browne who owned Pandura Station in South Australia and collected the type specimen.The type specimen was named in 1889.

 This species is not considered to be at risk of extinction in the wild but is considered rare and has a small geographic distribution.